 - Sugar and sugary beverages

 While you'll want to pay attention to your total carb count, you should also aim to get as much fiber as you can.
-Since fiber is a carb that goes undigested, it doesn't affect your blood sugar or ketosis.
-Ideally, women should get 25 grams of fiber per day and men 38 grams, according to the Academy of Nutrition and Dietetics.
+Fiber is a carb that goes undigested, so it doesn't affect your blood sugar.
+You should aim to get 14 grams of fiber for every 1,000 calories you eat per day, per the Academy of Nutrition and Dietetics.

-Since keto focuses mainly on fat and shuns carby foods, it can be hard to get enough fiber in.
-However, incorporating enough non-starchy veggies and low-sugar fruits will help you hit your fiber goals.
+Considering keto focuses mainly on fat and shuns carby foods, it can be hard to get enough fiber in.
+But incorporating enough non-starchy veggies and low-sugar fruits will help you hit your fiber goals.